Does Medicare Cover Knee Replacement Surgery Costs?

 Medicare Supplement insurance and a stand-alone Medicare Part D Prescription Drug Plan may be options to consider if you’re enrolled in Original Medicare.
 Another choice you may have is to get your Medicare Part A and Part B benefits through a Medicare Advantage plan.
 Available from private insurance companies that contract with Medicare, these plans include your Part A and Part B benefits (except for hospice care, which Part A covers), and many plans also include prescription drug coverage (and often other benefits, like routine vision services).
 You must continue paying your Part B premium, along with any premium the Medicare Advantage plan may charge.

 If you have other questions about Medicare coverage, or would like to learn more about your Medicare plan options that may give you more benefits, we would be happy to help.
 You can use the links below to request a phone call or an email containing personalized information.
 Of course, you can also shop Medicare plans in your area on your own by clicking the Find Plans button on this page.
-If you have questions at any point, you can call our licensed insurance agents at 1-844-847-2660, TTY users 711; Monday through Friday, 8AM to 8PM ET.
-Ask for me by name, or choose to speak to the next available licensed insurance agent.
-Either way, we will help you get the answers you’re looking for.

 This website and its contents are for informational purposes only.
 Nothing on this website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.